MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod2_Lab1_IngestData.md

 8. Because we have ingested data from a Text/CSV source, all columns have been defaulted to a 'Text' Data Type.
 To successfully ingest and model the data, we can set the datatype for non-text columns.

-To change the datatype, select the **ABC** icon within the column heading.
+To change the datatype, select the **ABC** icon within each column heading.
 Update the datatype for these columns:

 | Column Heading | New Data Type |
 | -------------- | ------------- |